-Frijns wasn’t born into racing, in fact it was a family friend who gave the Dutchman his first experience in a kart.
-After travelling to a few races and experiencing the smells and sounds of racing it became obvious Frijns wanted to take racing up more competitively.
-He was given a quad bike to play with in the garden and was forever being told to get off it by his mother after ruining the garden but a young Frijns was getting the feel for driving.
+Frijns wasn’t born into racing.
+In-fact, it was a family friend who gave the Dutchman his first experience in a kart.
+After travelling to a few races and experiencing the smells and sounds of racing it became obvious to Frijns that he wanted to take racing up more competitively.
+He was given a quad bike to play with in the garden and was forever being told to get off it by his mother after ruining the garden, a young Frijns was getting the feel for driving.

 He progressed through the single-seater ranks and won titles in a number of junior categories including Formula BMW Europe and Formula Renault 2.0 Eurocup.
-He won the 2012 World Series by Renault 3.5 at his first attempt with the last driver to achieve such a feat being Robert Kubica in 2005.
+He took the 2012 World Series by Renault 3.5 title at his first attempt, with the last driver to achieve such a feat being Robert Kubica in 2005.

-In 2013, Frijns joined Sauber as an official test driver and took part in a partial season of GP2 picking up one victory and two podium finishes.
+In 2013, Frijns joined Sauber as its test driver, and took part in a partial season of GP2 picking up one victory and two podium finishes.
 Frijns later joined Caterham F1 as a test driver for 2014.
-Since 2015, Frijns has raced in the Blancpain GT Series and, in 2018, in the DTM series with Audi Sport.
+Between then and now he has raced in Blancpain GT and, in 2018, the DTM series with Audi Sport.